Erlang-Enclave-Thesis/sgx-erlang-extension/erlang-nif_SSL/README.md

 ## Requirements and build options for SGX version

+*NOTE:*
+Currently, some paths are sadly hardcoded in `sgx.mk` as well as `Enclave/Enclave.edl`.
+These paths are for SGX SSL and are set to `/opt/intel/sgxssl/lib64/` `/opt/intel/sgxssl/include/` `/opt/intel/sgxssl/include/sgx\_tsgxssl.edl`.

 1. Install Intel(R) SGX SDK for Linux* OS
 2. Make sure your environment is set:
     `source ${sgx-sdk-install-path}/environment`